olincollege/PyTetrominoes/architecture_review.md

 The score will be calculated by the game model, and it will add ten points every time a piece is placed, as well as additional points when a line is cleared.
 If there is a full "TETRIS" (four lines of blocks are cleared), then 100 points will be added.

 ## Controller

+The user is providing input using their arrow keys to move the block up, down, left, and right.
+We will use input code from PyGame to get input.
+We will use a function "move"